ABEC scale

 The ABEC scale is an industry accepted standard for the tolerances of a ball bearing.
+The ABEC scale is designed to provide bearing manufacturers dimensional specifications that meet the standards of precision bearings in a specified class.
+The scale is also used by manufacturers who produce equipment that require bearings must also know the dimensional tolerances to design parts that will accommodate a bearing.

+History

 It was developed by the Annular Bearing Engineering Committee (ABEC) of the American Bearing Manufacturers Association (ABMA).
-The ABEC scale is designed to provide bearing manufacturers dimensional specifications that meet the standards of precision bearings in a specified class.
-Manufacturers who produce equipment that require bearings must also know the dimensional tolerances to design parts that will accommodate a bearing.

-There are five classes from largest to smallest tolerances: 1, 3, 5, 7, 9.
-The higher ABEC classes provide better precision, efficiency, and the possibility of greater speed capabilities, but do not necessarily allow the components to spin faster.
-The ABEC rating does not specify many critical factors, such as load handling capabilities, ball precision, materials, material Rockwell hardness, degree of ball and raceway polishing, noise, vibration, and lubricant.
-Due to these factors, an ABEC 3 classified bearing could perform better than an ABEC 7 bearing.
-Bearings not conforming to at least ABEC 1 cannot be classified as precision bearings because their tolerances are too loose.
+Tolerance classes

+There are five classes, which are named using the first five odd numbers: